National Network Opposing the Militarization of Youth: Winning The Peace

 This was a national leafletting campaign, directed to acquaint youth with the reality of military enlistment and alternative opportunities to the military service.

 Veterans For Peace and Counter-recruiting

 This project is for raising public concern about Pentagon's militarization efforts on youth by providing personal experience of veterans and other activists.

 Women's March on the Pentagon

 The March was held on 21 October 2018 and opposed the Pentagon's influence on live of youth, especially its programs JROTC, Young Marines, DoD Starbase and DoD STEM.

+The US Peace Prize

+In 2023, the National Network Opposing the Militarization of Youth was awarded The US Peace Prize by the US Peace Memorial Foundation "for National Efforts to Stop U.S. Military Influence on Young People, Saving Lives Here and Abroad."